 Sean was the recipient of the William Donald Schaefer Helping People award in 2016 by Maryland’s Comptroller Peter Franchot.
 “The award is given to people who engage in extraordinary work to assist underserved members of our society,” stated Franchot.

 In 2017, he was awarded the Community Service Award from the Allegany County Chamber of Commerce.

 While he loved his job as a dermatologist and was passionate about helping others, Sean also loved being a cattle farmer.
 When his middle son, Cory, graduated from college, Sean encouraged him to follow his dream to start a brewery.
-Located on the McCagh farm, 1812 Brewery opened its doors to become the first local craft brewery in Allegany County over three years ago.
+Located on the McCagh farm, 1812 Brewery opened its doors to become the first local craft brewery in Allegany County five years ago.
 It was an immediate success with both locals and tourists.

 Husband, father, friend, doctor, businessman, community leader.
-Dr. Sean McCagh leaves his community sadder for his departure but so much better for being part of it.
+Dr. Sean McCagh left his community sadder for his departure but so much better for being part of it.
 But we are grateful for the passion and love he put into the Hooley Plunge and his entire community.